na-na-hi/renget/archive/pmdporygonbio.md

 ==GET== - Activates the digitisation process, allowing certain items to be stored as data within Porygon.
 The list of items that work is very short - only the items that appear within the main games can be digitised.
 Silph didn't have access to Reviver Seeds and the like to add to their databases.

 ==INV== - Displays a list of items that have been digitised and stored within Porygon.
 From here, he can either use the item on himself, or drop the item - reforming it back into reality.

+==STATUS== - Shows a simplified readout of Porygon and any nearby Pokémon's status - Health, Condition, etc. Think how the mainline games show health during a battle.

 ==FIGHT== - Activates Porygon's combat mode.
 From here, up to four assigned moves can be used to engage enemy Pokémon.
 Combat mode also activates his Download ability, scanning the opponent(s) weaknesses' - shifting auxiliary power to where it would do the most damage.